akalingking/papryka/README.md

 FEATURES:
 * Trading system platform (Backtest Only)
-* Low latency support, uses template meta programming.
-Components replaceable with custom objects (e.g. memory allocator)
+* Header only, uses template meta programming
+* Components replaceable with custom objects (e.g. bar data type, memory allocator)
-* Header only, to use just copy header directory and start building strategies you want to validate, see the test files for examples.
+* To use just copy header directory and start building strategies you want to validate, see test files for reference.

 REQUIREMENTS: